Harassment and bullying policy

 Serious harassment may be a criminal offence under the Protection from Harassment Act 1997.
 It may also be an offence under the Criminal Justice and Public Order Act 1994.

-We support our managers in taking appropriate action to correct inappropriate behaviour.
+We have a duty to prevent harrassment and we support our managers in taking appropriate action to correct inappropriate behaviour.
 We want their teams free of conduct which could constitute harassment and bullying.

 Harassment